mtmoss/Rock-Paper-Scissors/ReadMe.md

 Because proper UX research and implementation is not in the scope of this project, I relied only on my ability to put myself in the user's shoes, a crucial skill from my years reviewing product localization and translation.

 The game is very confusing from a user perspective, as it appears the AI moves come out of nowhere.
-Well, they do, but I needed the user to feel like they're actually playing against an intelligence that ponders every move.
+Well, they do, but I needed the user to feel like they were actually playing against an intelligence that ponders every move.
 To achieve this, I added `div`s that represented the computer's choice, with a small delay to make the selection.
 The result of the round is then shown below the game area.